-It’s not the biggest or most spectacular lake on our list, but its unique features make it worth a trip.
+It’s not the biggest or most spectacular North Carolina lake on our list, but its unique features make it worth a trip.

 If you head to Price Lake in the winter, be sure to bring along a pair of skates.
 The alpine lake sits at the foot of Grandfather mountain, deep in the Appalachian mountain region on the state’s western front.
 Every winter, the lake freezes over and becomes an opportunity for cross-country skiing.

-For the other three seasons, Price Lake offers an ever-changing landscape that makes the lake feel different every time you step onto its shores.
+Price Lake offers an ever-changing landscape for the other three seasons that makes the lake feel different every time you step onto its shores.
 Springtime brings Mountain Laurel blooms to the water’s edge.
-Summers spent on this lake allows you to beat the heat with the cool water and fresh mountain air.
+Summers spent on this lake beat the heat with the cool water and fresh mountain air.